nitram509/lib-bpmn-engine/README.md

 # lib-bpmn-engine

+## Motivation
 A BPMN engine, meant to be embedded in Go applications with minim hurdles, and a pleasant developer experience using it.
 This approach can increase transparency for non-developers.

+## Example

+See example_test.go